 If you’re wondering about the possibility of giving a Hulu subscription as a gift, you can do that with a Hulu gift card.
 They are available for purchase in retailers like Walmart, Best Buy and Target, and from online retailers like Amazon and iTunes.

-What About the Hulu Live Streaming Service?
+What About the Original Hulu Service?

 If you’re on the fence, there is a Hulu free trial.
 Sign up for the free 7-day trial that you can use to test out the service for yourself!